 I’ve read that this is the highest temporary pond in western Crete, which seems like a dubious claim to fame, but it does play host to many plant and bird species (and sheep).
 There’s also a nice bench where you can sit and enjoy the scenery.

 Why else would you visit Omalos?
 It’s a great place to unwind, to take walks, to listen to the bells of the various types of livestock, and to see stars late at night.
 There are plenty of hikes within reach.
 And it’s a wonderful spot to get away.
-Jocelyn and I stayed at a restored shepherd’s hut, which has come a long way since it was built in 1890.
+My sister and and I stayed at a restored shepherd’s hut, which has come a long way since it was built in 1890.

-It has been throughly modernized …
+It has been thoroughly modernized …

 … and even offers a tiny pool.

 We loved staying here and would highly recommend it — both for the renovated building itself and for the surroundings.
+We really didn’t want to leave!